SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

 ### "Drop down" patch for regions

+Multi-keystone region support in horizon does not work with saml2.
-To get a drop down menu for all regions that works with saml2 we need to replace a file in all horizon containsers.
+To "fix" this we need to replace a file in all horizon containsers.

 Run the following commands in all horizon containers.